theilluminatus/litapp/docs/index.md

 ## Frequently Asked Questions

+If you encounter a problem or have a feature request, please check my [TODO list](https://github.com/theilluminatus/litapp/blob/master/TODO.md) first.

+### Errors

 I am getting the following message: `Error while communicating with server`.

 > Most frequently this is either a temporary problem with the Literotica servers or your country blocking the Literotica servers.
 Please try to access the Literotica website directly in a browser and/or the official app.
 If this problem persists, feel free to contact me (Tip: also include the "Error Log" in your mail to help me debug the problem).

+When starting the app it loads for a long time and then shows an error popup with the text: `Connection to the server was unsuccessful`.

+> Please reboot your device, if this didn't fix it, try to clear the app data.

 ## Contact

+Do you have questions, bug reports, feature requests or even a PR you want to merge?
+Send me an email at:
 [theilluminatus@outlook.com](mailto:theilluminatus@outlook.com)